"You will become a 'Byword'..."

 “Ibriy”: The Covenant Name

-The name “Ibriy” (Hebrew) is not merely an ethnic label but a profound covenant identifier, signifying our unique relationship with YaHU’aH and our heritage tracing back to Eber (or Heber), the ancestor from whom the name is derived (B’re’shith (Genesis) 11:16-17).
+The name “Ibriy” (Hebrew) is not merely an ethnic label but a profound covenant identifier, signifying our unique relationship with YaHU’aH and our heritage tracing back to Eber (or Heber), the ancestor from whom the name is derived (Barashiyth 11:16-17).
 Its root, ‘abar, means "to cross over," powerfully evoking Abraham's journey away from paganism towards faith in the one true AL’uah and our subsequent crossing over into covenant relationship through the Torah.
-When the scripture first identifies Abram as "Abram the Ibriy" (B’re’shith (Genesis) 14:13), it establishes this name as foundational to our identity.
+When the scripture first identifies Abram as "Abram the Ibriy" (Barashiyth 14:13), it establishes this name as foundational to our identity.
 This identity was inherited by his descendants, particularly through key tribes like Yahudah and Lewi who maintained prominent roles in covenant history.
-The divine self-identification in Shemoth (Exodus) 3:18, where YaHU’aH instructs Moshah to tell Pharaoh, "YaHU’aH AL’uah of the Ibriym hath met with us," explicitly links this name to our AL’uah and our collective identity as His people.
+The divine self-identification in Shamuth 3:18, where YaHU’aH instructs Moshah to tell Pharaoh, "YaHU’aH AL’uah of the Ibriym hath met with us," explicitly links this name to our AL’uah and our collective identity as His people.
 This is reflected culturally in the persistent monotheism found among groups like the Lemba (identified with Lewi).
-The bold declaration of Yonah (Jonah) 1:9, "I am an Ibriy; and I fear YaHU’aH, the AL’uah of heaven," encapsulates the core of this identity – belonging to YaHU’aH and adhering to His ways, a sentiment echoed in the historical rejection of paganism by many Bantu groups identified as Yashar’al.
+The bold declaration of Yonah 1:9, "I am an Ibriy; and I fear YaHU’aH, the AL’uah of heaven," encapsulates the core of this identity – belonging to YaHU’aH and adhering to His ways, a sentiment echoed in the historical rejection of paganism by many Bantu groups identified as Yashar’al.

 Despite centuries of oppression and the forced imposition of derogatory bywords designed to strip us of this name, the Ibriy identity has been preserved through cultural practices like Igbo circumcision ("Omenala") and the coded language of spirituals ("Wade in the Water," symbolizing passage and covenant).
-Apocryphal texts like the Testament of Judah 4:1-2, acknowledging the scattering but affirming the promise of gathering, reinforce the enduring nature of this covenant identity: "We were scattered… but the AL’uah will gather us."
+Apocryphal texts like the Testament of Yahudah 4:1-2, acknowledging the scattering but affirming the promise of gathering, reinforce the enduring nature of this covenant identity: "We were scattered… but the AL’uah will gather us."

 The Prophetic Byword and Ongoing Affliction